joshua-gomes/nandos-senior-frontend-techincal-test/TestSummary.md

 One thing I did not get a chance to do was to setup snapshot testing.
 I think snapshot testing is important because it helps point out any visual regressions your components might have.
 If I had more time I would definitely setup snapshot testing to verify the components haven't changes visually.

+## Linting
+I didn't have the chance to configure eslint correctly for the project and to add a lint script to the project, but if I had more time I would definitely add this.

+I believe linting is a very important component to keeping a project well maintained with little to no errors/warnings.

 ## Distributing the component library

 I didn't make any specific efforts to help package up the library to be used by any consuming applications, but if I had to make this production ready I would look at setting up a npm package and maybe looking at using a tool like [Bit](https://bit.dev/).